transifex/transifex-sync-zendesk/readme.md

    +- schemas // json files used to validate...er...well json files
    |
    +- testApp.js // main unit tests...needs refactoring

 |
-   +- testBacon.js // dummy tests to make sure env is loaded ok
-|
 +- makefile // easy CLI targets - refactor to Grunt at some point
 |
-+- inputs.txt // Some default app settings used by make
++- inputs.txt // Some default app settings used by make - not checked in
 |
 +- package.json // npm deps for tests
 |
 +- node_modules // not checked in created by npm
 	|
-	+- zdArticles.js // need symbolic link here so node can import - TODO figure out a better approach
+	+- // symbolic links for libraries - TODO figure out a better approach
-|
-+- txLiveParser.js // WIP progress...kept outside of app for now
 ```

 ## Running the code